oven-sh/bun/README.md

 By default, `bun bun` only bundles external dependencies that are `import`ed or `require`d in either app code or another external dependency.
 An "external dependency" is defined as, "A JavaScript-like file that has `/node_modules/` in the resolved file path and a corresponding `package.json`".

-To force bun to bundle packages which are not located in a `node_modules` folder (i.e., the final, resolved path following all symlinks), add a `bun` section to the root project’s `package.json` with `alwaysBundle` set to an array of package names to always bundle.
+To force bun to bundle packages that are not located in a `node_modules` folder (i.e., the final, resolved path following all symlinks), add a `bun` section to the root project’s `package.json` with `alwaysBundle` set to an array of package names to always bundle.
 Here’s an example:

 ```json
 {